creativecommons/cc-signals/README.md

 ### Who is applying the signal

-A **Declaring Party** is someone who has both the ethical and legal authority to specify how a content collection should be used by machines.
+A **Declaring Party** is someone who specifies how a content collection should be used by machines.
 Sometimes, the Declaring Party will hold copyright or have authority to represent rightsholders in the content.
-In these cases, a CC signal may have legal effect depending on the particular jurisdiction.
-In cases where a collection of content includes works from multiple authors, it is be the responsibility of the Declaring Party to coordinate among its community to determine the appropriate signal(s).
+In these cases, a CC signal may have legal effect depending on the particular jurisdictions.
+In cases where a collection of content includes content from multiple authors, it will be the responsibility of the Declaring Party to coordinate among its community to determine the appropriate signal(s).

 ### The scope of machine uses addressed by the signal

 The Declaring Party applies CC signals to a set of standard categories that encompass machine use, from general categories to more specific categories, such as Text and Data Mining, AI Training, Generative AI Training, and AI Inference.
 In order to maximize global interoperability, these categories will not be defined by Creative Commons.
 Instead, they will be based upon global standards being developed by the Internet Engineering Task Force (IETF).
 The CC signals framework is designed to evolve as the standard categories are finalized.
-The selected category makes up the scope of what activity the tool is intended to permit.
+The selected category makes up the scope of what activity the tool is intended to address.

 ### What signal is applied